 - If a baby is at high risk of allergy, parents can seek medical advice before introducing allergenic food.

-The deliberate exclusion of peanut or hen’s egg beyond six to twelve months of age may increase the risk of allergy to the same foods.
+- Deliberately excluding peanut or hen’s egg beyond six to twelve months of age may increase the risk of allergy to these foods.

 **Refer to the full document warning against giving infants whole nuts (a choking hazard) and raw egg (associated with food poisoning).

 In the United States, information from the American Academy of Pediatrics (AAP) differs from UK advice.
 The AAP state that babies who are at high risk of allergy to peanut can be introduced to suitable baby friendly peanut products from four to six months of age—after allergy testing and under medical supervision 7.
 Peanut Allergy, an article from La Leche League International’s Leader Today provides a discussion of the research and recommendations for reducing peanut allergy.

 What are the symptoms of allergy?